-This course focuses on various methods of working with clay, both hand-building and wheel-throwing techniques.
-Students will learn the fundamentals of using the potter's wheel, learning to throw bowls and cylinders.
-Sculptural and surface design skills are emphasized as well as glazing and firing procedures.
+This course focuses on various methods of working with clay, both hand building and wheel-throwing techniques.
+Students will learn the fundamentals of using the potter's wheel, learning to throw bowls and cylinders to create functional pottery.
+Sculptural and surface design skills are emphasized as well as glazing techniques and firing procedures.
 The cultural and historical importance of clay/ceramics in art will be explored.

 Note: This course is only available to juniors and seniors.
 Priority is given to seniors.

-Prerequisite: Successful completion of Studio I is required.
+Prerequisite: Successful completion of Studio 1 is required

-Level Course Name Number Semester Credits Honors Painting 820 One ·5
+Level Course Name Number Semester Credits Honors Painting 820 One .
+5